 There are two basic approaches to well cleaning—mechanical and chemical, with the most effective strategy often being a combination of the two.
 Within both the chemical and mechanical methods is an array of options.
 A water well system contractor is best qualified to help the well owner decide which methods to use, depending on the condition of the well.

 Mechanical processes for loosening debris and/or encrustations and removing them from the well include the use of:

 - Sonic waves.

 The age of a well may determine which methods are used to clean it.
 If a well’s water intake areas or the well casing have corroded significantly over time, they may be damaged or destroyed by more aggressive cleaning practices.
+Long-entrenched deposits may resist the mechanical and chemical energy available, and a well’s design (for example slotted pipe intake) may cripple the effectiveness of a cleaning process.
 In such cases, a well owner may opt to proceed directly to new well construction or prepare for that option if cleaning is ineffective.

 Well cleaning should be followed immediately by a thorough disinfection of the well system and its immediate environment.
 Disinfection of the well should be completed by the water well contractor to ensure that it is done properly.
 Description of modern well disinfection processes is provided here.